Magnus Attefall

 The Humidifier Onboard solution

-CTT Systems’ Humidifier Onboard for air freighters utilizes potable water to increase relative humidity to a comfortable 17% in the flight deck and 22% in the crew rest compartments.
+CTT Systems’ Humidifier Onboard for air freighters utilises potable water to increase relative humidity to a comfortable 17% in the flight deck and 22% in the crew rest compartments.
 This significant improvement creates a healthier environment and supports pilot well-being in several ways:

 Strengthening pilot immunity